owlbeardm/kedom-public-docs/рathfinder_rules/creating.md

 Players can select any valid **Common** option. **Uncommon**, **Rare** and **Unique** options can be selected after consulting with GM.

+### Used Terms

+**Ability Scores**
+: Each creature has six ability scores that represent their raw potential and basic attributes, with higher scores representing more potential.
+Ability scores for ordinary folk range from as low as 3 to as high as 18, with 10 representing average human capability.
+High-level characters can have ability scores that range much higher than 18.

+    - **Strength** or **STR** represents a character’s physical might.
+    - **Dexterity** or **DEX** represents agility and the ability to avoid danger.
+    - **Constitution** or **CON** indicates a character’s overall health and well-being.
+    - **Intelligence** or **INT** represents raw knowledge and problem-solving ability.
+    - **Wisdom** or **WIS** measures a character’s insight and the ability to evaluate a situation.
+    - **Charisma** or **CHA** indicates charm, persuasiveness, and force of personality.

+**Skill**
+: While your character's ability scores represent their raw talent and potential, skills represent their training and experience at performing certain tasks.
+Each skill is keyed to one of your character's ability scores and used for an array of related actions.
+For example **Acrobatics** skill keyed to **Dexterity** and can be used to maintain **Balance** or **Squeeze** through.

+**Proficiency**
+: Proficiency is a system that measures a character’s capability at a specific task or quality, and it has five ranks: untrained, trained, expert, master, and legendary.
+Proficiency gives you a bonus that’s added when determining the following modifiers and statistics: AC, attack rolls, Perception, saving throws, skills, and the effectiveness of spells.

+**Feat**
+: All kinds abilities and specific actions that your character learns by advancing in your class.
+There are Class Feats, General Feats (abilities that require a degree of training but can be learned by anyone — not only members of certain ancestries or classes), Skill Feats (General Feats associated with specific skills) and Ancestry Feats.

 ## Character Creation

 ### Step 1.
 Create a Concept